 - Align your asset allocation in line with your risk profile

 - Don’t become too aggressive with your returns expectation; Instead, focus on saving more.

-- Review your plan and investments on an yearly basis to know that you are no track and make any adjustments.
+- Review your plan and investments on a six-monthly or yearly basis to know that you are on track.
+Make suitable adjustments, as required.

 Easier said than done.
 I know.

 Yes, it can feel overwhelming at times and for some investors.
 Hence, if you can’t do it by yourself, it is worth it to go to an investment adviser and seek the right guidance.